 A mayonnaise jar can be kept in your cupboard for two weeks without refrigeration.
 After opening the pot, you should not keep it out for more than eight hours at a time to ensure it remains safe to eat.

-It is recommended that you keep tuna out of the refrigerator no more than two hours after opening the package.
+You should keep tuna out of the refrigerator no more than two hours after opening the package.

 In warmer climates where temperatures can reach 90 degrees Fahrenheit, tuna salad can only last for an hour before it becomes harmful.
 Bacteria proliferate in such environments and cause unpleasant side effects when consumed.